Taisiias/formmailer/README.md

 Don't forget to check your firewall settings to allow outside TCP connections to the port specified in `httpListenPort` setting.

 *NOTE: FormMailer uses default NodeJS HTTP server.
-For production environment it is recommended to set up a reverse proxy (Nginx or alternative) that will hide FormMailer service from the outside world.*
+For production environment it is recommended to set up a reverse proxy (Nginx or alternative) that will hide the FormMailer service from the outside world.*

 ## Alternatives